Skip to main content

 Usage

-The CLI follows a search → outline → read progressive workflow: first search to find target documents, then view the outline to understand the structure, and finally read the specific content.
+The CLI follows a search → grep or outline → read progressive workflow: first search to find target documents, then use grep to find patterns or view the outline to understand the structure, and finally read the specific content.

 Check Connection Status